Rhabdomyosarcoma is a cancer that occurs in muscle cells and tends to occur in children 1-5 years old. There are 3 main types:

 Radiation therapy is the use of radiation to kill cancer cells and shrink tumors.
 It may be used as treatment on its own or in combination with other treatments.

-Radiation may be given before surgery to shrink the tumor before removing it or used after surgery to reduce the chance of the cancer coming back.
-Radiation options include:
+Radiation therapy may be given before surgery to shrink the tumor before removing it or used after surgery to reduce the chance of the cancer coming back.
+Radiation therapy options include:

 American Cancer Society

 General information about childhood rhabdomyosarcoma.
 National Cancer Institute website.
 Available at: http://www.cancer.gov/types/soft-tissue-sarcoma/patient/rhabdomyosarcoma-treatment-pdq.
 Updated May 25, 2016.
 Accessed September 6, 2016.

 Rhabdomyosarcoma.
 American Cancer Society website.
 Available at: http://www.cancer.org/acs/groups/cid/documents/webcontent/003136-pdf.pdf.
 Accessed September 6, 2016.

 Rhabdomyosarcoma.
 Cincinnati Children’s website.
 Available at: http://www.cincinnatichildrens.org/health/r/rhabdomyosarcoma.
 Updated November 2014.
 Accessed September 6, 2016.